kaonashi-tyc/zi2zi/README.md

 * imageio

 ### Preprocess
-The avoid IO bottleneck, preprocessing is necessary to pickle your data into binary then persist in memory during training.
+To avoid IO bottleneck, preprocessing is necessary to pickle your data into binary and persist in memory during training.

 First run the below command to get the font images: